MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/overview-modern-controls.md

 > [!div class="mx-imgBorder"]
    > ![Enable value field](media/select-value-field.png)

-2. B.	While updating properties of controls in property panel, some of the property value updates in format of:
+2. While updating properties of controls in property panel, some of the property value updates in format of:
   ‘PowerApps.CoreControls.<Control name>.<Property name>’.<Value>
   This is a valid format, or you can update to value only.
 Both approaches will work for configuration of the control.